 At a touch over 500 grams the Duro 15 isn’t a super-light pack, but this means it is more comfortable and has more features than a lighter pack.
 With an RRP of £140 it isn’t cheap, but it feels like it is built to last.

 What would I use it for?

-Loads of storage, good hydration options, comfortable.
+Loads of storage, good hydration options, comfortable, durable.

+Not cheap.
 Difficult to get the 500ml bottles into their pockets!

 A comfortable pack with lots of storage and hydration options.
 Ideal for long, remote runs, multi day events or runs where slightly more carrying capacity is needed.